-This condition is sometimes triggered by certain viral infections such as glandular fever (Epstein-Barr virus) and flu (influenza) but it is poorly understood.
+CFS is sometimes triggered by certain viral infections such as glandular fever (Epstein-Barr virus) and flu (influenza) but it is poorly understood.
 Muscles are not inflamed but tire very easily.
 Patients often feel enormous effort is needed for muscle activity which they would previously have found easy.

 In CFS, muscles are not usually wasted and they may have normal strength on testing.
 This is reassuring, as it means the chance of recovery to completely normal function is very high.
 CFS also causes psychological weariness, with other activities like reading and socialising also becoming exhausting.
 Patients often show signs of depression and poor sleep.

 In this condition a shortage of thyroid hormone leads to generalised tiredness.
-In untreated hypothyroidism muscle degeneration and wasting can develop.
+In untreated hypothyroidism, muscle degeneration and wasting can develop.
 This can be severe and difficult to reverse.
-Hypothyroidism is a common condition, but it is usually picked up early, and treated before long-lasting muscle problems can result.
+Hypothyroidism is a common condition but it is usually picked up early and treated before long-lasting muscle problems can result.

 Problems of the balance of salts in the body, including dehydration through not drinking enough, cause muscle tiredness.
 This may be severe in extreme cases, such as dehydration during a marathon.
 Muscles work less well when there is an imbalance in the salts in the blood.